How Therma° outperforms WiFi and Bluetooth temperature sensors

 LoRaWAN is a signal code used within the Internet of Things (IoT) to transmit data from one device to another.
 LoRaWAN sensors use a long-range, low-power radio signal to transmit data from sensors to a data-processing hub.
 As a result, they are more reliable in dense environments and can easily penetrate thick walls and doors, such as those found in walk-ins, coolers, freezers, and low-boys.

 While this application of LoRaWAN is relatively new, the technological basis isn’t, stretching back to the first half of the 20th century.
 Its integration into IoT technology began at the dawn of the 2010s, and its reputation has been building ever since.

-- Does not require wired electricity to operate
+- Does not require wired electricity or WiFi to operate

 - Able to function consistently in areas with physical obstructions

 - Every location requires a hub to transmit sensor signals